th3w1zard1/PyKotor/wiki/NSS-File-Format.md

 ## Commented-Out Elements in nwscript.nss

-The `nwscript.nss` files in KOTOR 1 and 2 contain numerous constants and functions that [ARE](GFF-File-Format#are-area) commented out (prefixed with `//`).
-These represent features from the original Neverwinter Nights (NWN) scripting system that were not implemented or supported in the Aurora engine variant used by KOTOR.
+The `nwscript.nss` files in **KotOR 1 and 2** contain numerous constants and functions that [ARE](GFF-File-Format#are-area) commented out (prefixed with `//`).
+These represent features from the original **Neverwinter Nights (NWN)** scripting system that were **not implemented or supported in KotOR's Aurora engine variant**.
 BioWare deliberately disabled these elements to prevent crashes, errors, or undefined behavior if used.

 ### Reasons for Commented-Out Elements